 You will need mini bottles with cork lids, mini sea shells, white sand and a funnel.

-I printed out some “messages” I found online, printed them onto a plain sheet of paper and cut each one out.
+I printed out some “messages” I found online onto a plain sheet of paper and cut each one out.

 To ensure that the messages were easily retrievable, I attached a length of tape to the top of each message.